Law Early Admission

 Students desiring to enter the program may decide at any time of their undergraduate study, although making the decision early is likely to ensure more efficient course planning in the undergraduate degree.
 The student should work closely with their faculty adviser for their major and the Pre-Law Adviser.
 All students are also required to notify the Pre-Law Adviser in the semester when they apply to the St. Mary’s law school.

-If an applicant takes the LSAT more than one time, the “LSAT score” used for the Early Admission purposes shall be an average of all LSAT scores received by the applicant.
+If an applicant takes the LSAT more than one time, the LSAT score used for the Early Admission purposes shall be an average of all LSAT scores received by the applicant.

-The student must meet the criteria stated above and make timely application to the St. Mary’s Law School during the student’s junior year.
+The student must meet the criteria stated above and make a timely application to the St. Mary’s Law School in the semester prior to or during when they anticipate completing all major and St. Mary’s Core requirements.
 Please consult the J.D. admissions page for more details about the St. Mary’s Law School admission procedures and requirements, including the character and fitness requirements for admission to the bar of the State of Texas.
-Additional information can also be found in the Undergraduate Catalog.
+Sample Degree Plans for relevant majors can be found in the Undergraduate Catalog.